Aliases for TTBK2 Gene

 GeneCards Summary for TTBK2 Gene

 TTBK2 (Tau Tubulin Kinase 2) is a Protein Coding gene.
-Diseases associated with TTBK2 include Spinocerebellar Ataxia 11 and Autosomal Dominant Cerebellar Ataxia Type Iii.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+Diseases associated with TTBK2 include Spinocerebellar Ataxia 11 and Autosomal Dominant Cerebellar Ataxia.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TTBK1.

 UniProtKB/Swiss-Prot Summary for TTBK2 Gene